-Each year the Department of Instructional Design celebrates RWU faculty expertise in teaching with an Innovations in Teaching Showcase event held during Spring semester.
+Each year the Department of Instructional Design & Technologies celebrates RWU faculty expertise in teaching with an Innovations in Teaching Showcase event held during the academic year.
 Each session has a theme and brief presentation(s) by an RWU faculty member(s) followed by an opportunity for sharing ideas, perspectives, strategies, etc.

 Innovations in Teaching 2014 Brochure

 Innovations in Teaching 2014 was offered three sessions this spring.

 Session 1 - Using Qualtrics for Research: You, Your Students, and Your Classes by Kathleen Micken, D.B.A., Professor of Marketing, Gabelli School of Business

 Session Description: Now that RWU has a site license for the Qualtrics online survey software, do you wish you knew more about how to use it?
 This presentation will provide an introduction to Qualtrics, plus information about some of its advanced features that make survey research a little easier.
 The discussion uses classroom Community Partnerships Center projects as examples to illustrate the many ways that Qualtrics can facilitate different kinds of research studies.

 Session 2 - Think-Pair-Share & Clickers in the Classroom by Adria Updike, Ph.D., Assistant Professor of Physics, School of Engineering

 March 5, 2014 2-2:50 PM

 Session Description: Think-Pair-Share is a cooperative learning strategy that provides some time and structure for students to think about a topic, concept or problem individually, then share their thoughts with a peer.
 Including clickers with this technique allows for a broader formative assessment of student learning.
 This is an easy and engaging strategy that can fit into any classroom.